Dudipatsar Lake Trek Guide

 - Hike Season: July to September

-Note: Preserving nature for future generations is the responsibility of every tourist / hiker.
+Note: Preserving nature is the responsibility of every tourist / hiker.
 Please DO NOT LITTER, DO NOT DRAW GRAFFITI, DO NOT CUT TREES.

 Trip Overview & Itinerary